advaiths12/slam_sandbox/README.md

 It is helpful in MATLAB to be able to generate Jacobians for any of these functions so they are created with the intent to be symbolically differentiable

 ### Heading SLAM
 Environment for spoofing odometry and landmark measurements in 2D.
+Spline trajectories with waypoints for easy testing/observation of covariances if provided.
 ![Alt text](images/spoof.png?raw=true "Title")

 ### Transform Sandbox